bowen-upenn/scene_graph_commonsense/datasets/DATASET_README.md

 		- 2417973.jpg
 		- ...

-### Step 2 - Execute ```./preprocess.py``` to pre-process the dataset annotations
+### Step 2
+Execute ```./preprocess.py``` to pre-process the dataset annotations, and the following two files will be saved to the datasets/vg/annottions directory.
 We implement in our own code the same dataset pre-processing techniques in https://github.com/danfeiX/scene-graph-TF-release/tree/master/data_tools.
 No GPU is required at this step.
-	The following two files will be saved to the datasets/vg/annottions directory.
 #### You can SKIP this step by directly using the processed annotations provided in step 3.

 	- datasets
 	  - vg
 	    - annottions
 	      - instances_vg_train.json
 	      - instances_vg_test.json
 	      - ...
             - images
 	      ...

 	We provide the pre-processed dataset annotations here
 	instances_vg_train: https://drive.google.com/file/d/1xEUk6jqZtKE0Myrs1I-lPoQZ3-2sTCjF/view?usp=sharing